-Alternative Routes to Initial Certification, Master of Arts in Teaching in Teacher Education with a Concentration in Physics (8-12) (M.A.T.)
+Teacher Education, Master of Arts in Teaching with a Concentration in Physics (8-12) (M.A.T.)

 The Master of Arts in Teaching program is designed to allow degree candidates who have already completed an appropriate undergraduate major (determined by transcript review) to complete certification requirements while completing a master’s degree.

 Candidates seeking admission to the program must meet all admission requirements for the Graduate School and admission to the program.

 - A bachelor’s or master’s degree with a cumulative grade point average of 2.75 on a 4.0 scale or a grade point average of 3.0 on a 4.0 scale on the last thirty (30) hours of credit completed, including undergraduate and graduate coursework.
 (EPSB regulation 16 KAR 5:020)

 - Must successfully complete the PRAXIS II content exam in the desired certification area with the exception of DHH, IECE, elementary, and music concentrations.
 Prerequisite courses for candidates seeking MAT with DHH certification: ASL 101 American Sign Language I, ASL 102 American Sign Language II.

 - Three letters of reference

 - Demonstrate communication, creativity, critical thinking, and collaboration in two writing assignments given by the School.

 - An interview with the MAT Admission Committee